Averitt Express: Charity work

 Averitt Cares for Kids is a non-profit organization that is funded by associates of Averitt Express and is managed by the company. associated with St. Jude's Children's Hospital.

 Awards

 Averitt Express has won many quality awards for environmental responsibility, publication service, and safety, as well as many customer service awards from companies including Walmart, Dollar General, General Motors, Jack Daniels, etc.

+In March 2024, Averitt Express won Extensiv's Powerhouse Award for the company's analytics implementation.